eduardpeters/devops-mooc-fi/part1/notes.md

 | `ENTRYPOINT ["/bin/ping","-c","3"] CMD localhost`     | `/bin/ping -c 3 /bin/sh -c localhost`              |
 | `ENTRYPOINT /bin/ping -c 3 CMD ["localhost"]`         | `/bin/sh -c '/bin/ping -c 3' localhost`            |
 | `ENTRYPOINT ["/bin/ping","-c","3"] CMD ["localhost"]` | `/bin/ping -c 3 localhost`                         |

+## Volumes

+The command with the `-v` flag followed by an absolute path from the host machine: `docker run -v "$(pwd):/mydir"` would map the current working directory to the mydir directory inside the container.
+A volume is a directory or file shared between host and container.
+Changes made inside the container are reflected outside and the other way around.

+## Ports

+It is possible to map your host machine port to a container port.
+Opening a port connection takes place in two steps: exposing the port and publishing the port.
+Exposing a port instructs Docker that the container listens to this port.
+Publishing a port maps host ports to container ports.

+To expose a port, add the line `EXPOSE <port>` in your Dockerfile To publish a port, run the container with `-p <host-port>:<container-port>`

+Limit connections to a protocol by adding it to the instructions: `EXPOSE <port>/udp` and `-p <host-port>:<container-port>/udp`